simple-sifu/take-home-esl-product-search/README.md

 - configured in .env and by using dotenv library

-# Search Bar
+# Use Case
+- load home page
+- select magnifier glass

-- a single character on search bar may show 4 different types of products.
+- a single character like 'd' on search bar may show 4 different types of products.
 - press return when you have products will show carousel of products on display page.
 - click ELC will bring you back to home page.